anpham-mlb/SimpleCleanData_3/README.md

-# SimpleCleanData_3
+## Purpose
-Using Python to identify anomalies, outliers and fill missing data
+Using Python to identify anomalies, outliers and fill missing data.
+More specific explanation was described in code.